onigoetz/imagecache/docs/actions.md

 __Options__

-- `width` : The target width, in pixels.
+- `width` : The target width, in pixels or percents.
-- `height` : The target height, in pixels.
+- `height` : The target height, in pixels or percents.

 ### `scale`